addiscent/php-server-mon-sys/README.md

 In _Php-Server-Mon-Sys_, a _cron job_ which updates server histories data is run on-board the _PHP-FPM_ container.
 This _cron job_ is started automatically when the _Php-Server-Mon-Sys_ system is started, (_docker-compose up -d_).
 The _crontab_ file which contains the job descriptor needed by _Cron_ is named _etc-cron.d-tab-for-phpfpm.txt_, (located in the home _./src/_ sub-directory).

 The interval specified in the _crontab_ file determines how frequently the monitored servers are probed.
 The default interval is every 3 minutes.
 You may change the interval, by editing the _crontab_ file.
-You may use any text editor you wish to edit the file, but editing it requires that it be done using _super user_ (root-level) permission.
+You may use any text editor you wish to edit the file, but editing it requires that it be done using _superuser_ (root-level) permission.

 One way of editing this _crontab_ file is by using the following command to open the file in an editor named _nano_:

-    $ sudo nano ./src/etc-cron.d-tab-for-phpfpm.txt # need sudo or other super user power
+    $ sudo nano ./src/etc-cron.d-tab-for-phpfpm.txt # need sudo or other superuser power

 The default job descriptor is: